top of page

 • The MBRWF will not fund the endowment of 501(c)(3) non-profit organizations or programs related to Political Actions Committees (PACs) or political campaigns.

-• The goals and objectives of the project are consistent with the MBRWF’s mission, directives, and this Grant Funding Policy.
+• The goals and objectives of the project are consistent with the MBRWF’s mission and with these grant application guidelines.

 • The proposed project has clearly stated goals and objectives that can be completed in one year.
 If more than one year is required, the request must have a clear explanation for continuance.
-Progress and final reports are required by stated deadlines for additional funding to be granted.
+No project will be funded for an additional year without another complete application.
+Progress reports are required by stated deadlines for additional funding to be considered.

 • The project has the capability to produce measurable results, based on achieving the project goals and objectives.